-13. Benefits are not payable for costs incurred due to, contributed to by, or resulting from death or injury if at the time of the loss, death or injury, evidence supports that you were affected by, or the medical condition causing the loss was in any way contributed to by, arising from, or in any way related to:
+14. Benefits are not payable for costs incurred due to, contributed to by, or resulting from death or injury if at the time of the loss, death or injury, evidence supports that you were affected by, or the medical condition causing the loss was in any way contributed to by, arising from, or in any way related to:

 (i) your abuse of alcohol; or